kkavita92/CV/README.md

 * Facilitated Widening Participation workshops for students aged from Year 6 to Sixth Form to encourage them into university.
 * Assisted with data input and analysis of programme feedback surveys.

-#### Red Steps Entertainment (January 2014 to June 2015)
-*Co-founder*
-* Identified profitable opportunities given student demand for wide-ranging productions.
-* Successfully pitched events to investors to raise money for venue deposits, earning a 41% return on investment.
-* Liaised with other organisations such as Uber and Whisky Mist allowing for cross promotion.

 #### London International Model United Nations(September 2013 to June 2014)
 *Deputy Secretary General (Applications)*
 * Ran application system for Europe’s biggest MUN Conference with over 1500 international delegates.